 After our initial sightseeing, we joined the line at All’Antico Vinaio, a delicious sandwich shop that I assure you is worth the wait.
 I’d wait in line again for the bread alone!

 Ponte Vecchio and the Uffizi Gallery

 These are two classic attractions you have to see if you’re in Florence.
 We walked along the Arno for a bit to kill time before our 2:30pm entry at the Uffizi.
-I knew Ponte Vecchio was a bridge, but I didn’t realize that bridge could be so charming!
-The shops on Ponte Vecchio are mostly jewelry stores, but apparently the bridge use to house a lot of meat shops that eventually had to be closed due to the smell.
+I knew Ponte Vecchio was a bridge, but I didn’t realize that a bridge could be so charming!
+The shops on Ponte Vecchio are mostly jewelry stores, but apparently the bridge used to house a lot of meat shops that eventually had to be closed due to the smell.

-At 2:30 on the dot we entered the Uffizi.
+At 2:30 on the dot, we entered the Uffizi.
 I recommend buying tickets online to save yourself about an hour of waiting in line.
 I was afraid we’d have a repeat of the Vatican Museums madness, but we had plenty of space and fresh air in the Uffizi and were able to enjoy the art at our own pace.
 The most famous piece you may recognize in the Uffizi is Botticelli’s The Birth of Venus.
 I have to admit, we aren’t the biggest art people, so we probably spent less time here than we should have.

 Last stop, Palazzo Vecchio

 On our way back to the hotel, we made a quick stop at the Palazzo Vecchio which translates to Old Palace.
 This building was used as a town hall of sorts since the 14th century.
 It was nice walking through but I’d recommend getting a tour here because we were kind of confused about what we were seeing.
 Nevertheless, the Salone dei Cinquecento is stunning and it was cool to see the death mask of Dante Alighieri.